 - Submit updated financial information to LINK annually

 - Ensure scholar fulfills all requirements of the program

 - Monitor your child’s academic progress and communicate with the school often

-- Attend all required meetings
+- Attend all required meetings, including annual parent orientation

 - Volunteer as needed at LINK and the high school

 - Assist in the development and health of the Scholar/mentor bond